Seniors - Neglected, Used (Abused?) by Families

 My wife and I live in an apartment building across from an old folks home.
 From a distance that wouldn't make me a "peeping tom", every Christmas I can see those poorly decorated windows with only a couple of colored lights blinking.

-Then I ask myself, how many of those poor souls feel lonely on that day, with their young ones having a good time somewhere and "trying to squeeze" visiting them for an hour between all those parties.
+Then I ask myself, how many of those poor souls feel lonely on that day, with their young ones having a good time somewhere and "trying to squeeze in" an hour or so for visiting them between all those parties.

 With an old fantasy of mine of becoming able some day to "heal people at distance", I send these old-timers my good vibes with all wishes for a more dignifying life in the year to come.